 You and your spouse have a dream.
 You want to start your family.
 Yet as more time goes by without you becoming pregnant, worry starts to set in.
 Maybe you’re only being impatient, you tell yourself.
 Not everybody gets pregnant right off the bat.
 Maybe you’re just one of those couples that take a bit longer to conceive than others.
 As a year goes by without conception, you begin to look at each other and wonder, is it you?
 Is it him?
 The horror of that word ‘infertility’ seems to loom larger with each passing period.

 There are a number of factors to take into account when deciding when it’s time to see a fertility specialist.
-The general belief is if after one year, conception has not occurred, then it may be time to get help.
-But that doesn’t take into account your age, your partner’s age, your health, your the method of birth control you’ve been using up until the point you decided to try and get pregnant, family medical history etc.
+The general belief is that if after one year conception has not occurred, then it may be time to get help.
+But that doesn’t take into account your age, your partner’s age, your health, the method of birth control you’ve been using up until the point you decided to try and get pregnant, family medical history, or other factors.

 According to the American Society For Reproductive Medicine, a woman over thirty-five who has been trying to conceive unsuccessfully for more than six months should make an appointment to see a fertility specialist.
-This is because as a woman ages and reaches the end of her child bearing years it become understandably more difficult for her to conceive, thus shortening the window for when she could conceive on her own versus when should seek help from a specialist.
+This is because as a woman ages and reaches the end of her childbearing years, it becomes understandably more difficult for her to conceive, thus shortening the window for when she could conceive on her own versus when should seek help from a specialist.

-If you or your spouse already have a pre-existing condition that may hamper conception, chances are it’s best to not even wait to see a fertility specialist.
+If you or your spouse already have a pre-existing condition that may hamper conception, chances are that it’s best to not even wait to see a fertility specialist.
 You’ll probably be referred to one as soon as you let your family doctor know of your wish to have a child.
-Something like chemotherapy could be toxic to your eggs or your spouse’s sperm.
+Something like chemotherapy, for instance, could be toxic to your eggs or your spouse’s sperm.